firemodels/bot/Firebot/README.md

 ## Set-Up

-The following steps need only be done once on your cluster.
-The exact phrasing of the commands are for the NIST cluster named blaze.
+The following steps need only be done once.
+The exact phrasing of the commands are for the NIST linux cluster named blaze.
 You might need to modify the path and module names.

 1. Clone the GitHub repositories called `firemodels/fds`, `smv`, `bot`, `out`, and `exp`.
+Make sure that these repos are all in the same directory.

 2. Ensure that the following software packages are installed on the system: